 Garmin Approach G8 / GPS

-Bushnell Tour V5 Shift / Rangefinder
+Bushnell Tour V5 Laser / Rangefinder

 Garmin Approach S60 / GPS Watch